jbenkhoud/lesson_designs/constitution_project.md

 This project familiarizes students with the complexities and purpose of governments.
 Students work to design their own governments by establishing goals, researching, engineering, reflecting, iterating, and sharing their work.
 The process is largely independent, but guided frequently by teacher comments and discussion.
 The emphasis of this project is on the process, not the results, so please don't expect perfect governments!
 If students could make those, they should be running for office, not taking classes!

 ## Teacher Notes
 The project will require students to backwards engineer a government, forcing them to confront the challenges of distributed power structures and competing incentives.
 The process is designed to make students internalize the true complexity of governance, and to think about the practical reality of the outcomes of government decisions.
-Most students who complete the project say that the most important thing they learned was that governments are real and messy, and that they're frighteningly vulnerable to problems and latency.
+Most students who complete the project say that the most important thing they learned was that governments are real and messy, and that they're frighteningly vulnerable to cultural resourcing issues and latency.

 In addition, most students engage much more deeply with current events while working on this project as they start to see the problems they're trying to troubleshoot enacted by instututions like Congress or the Supreme Court.